automl/SMAC3/doc/manual.rst

 This way *SMAC* won't have to query regions in the search space that are non-improving, like '0100000000000000' or '0100000000000001'.
 Both return the same value as the default, i.e. 0.

-After the configuration space was setup we can create a scenario object and initialize the Stats object with it.
+After the configuration space was setup we can create a scenario object.

     .. code-block:: python
-        :lineno-start: 55
+        :lineno-start: 53

         # SMAC scenario object
         scenario = Scenario({"run_obj": "quality",  # we optimize quality (alternative runtime)